 Chapel Lane, Wirksworth, Derbyshire, DE4 4FF

 The Glenorchy Centre is on the edge of the Peak District National Park in the historic market town of Wirksworth.
-The High Peak Trail for walking, pony trekking & cycling, as well as Black Rocks for bouldering & climbing are within two miles.
+The High Peak Trail for walking & cycling, and Black Rocks for bouldering & climbing are close by.
 Nearby Cromford has Arkwright’s mills, a World Heritage Site, & Cromford Canal.
-Suitable for self-catering groups, the accommodation is well appointed with a spacious multi-purpose room & separate dining room.
+Suitable for self-catering groups, the accommodation includes a spacious multi-purpose hall.

 9-11 Birch Hall Lane, Earby, Lancashire, BB18 6JX